 MAPS & NAVIGATION

 Although the trail is well signposted, carrying a map will guarantee against taking a wrong turn and help with ride timings and identification of major landmarks.
 While DOC’s map will suffice, a detailed topographical map will be much enjoyed by geography geeks – there are some very shapely landforms to look at.
+A GARMIN-style personal locator beacon (PLB) with mapping function is ideal.

 You can also download the awesome Great Rides App to see where you are on the trail.
 It's free, works offline and has heaps of useful information, including trail descriptions and photos, trail services, food and accommodation.